leorm2002/kevlar/README.md

 ## Run the docker image

-To execute the software using the provided [Dockerfile](Dockerfile), first build the image using the command:
+To execute the software using the provided [Dockerfile](Dockerfile), clone/download the repository and build the image using the command:

 ```
 docker build --build-arg="LANGS=XXX" -t kevlar .